ldutoit/2020-spring-school-GBS/sessions/popgen.md

  • Also specify `output_refmap` as the output folder

-This command is now ready, assuming you are into GBS, run it!
-It is a quickie, so no need to put it in a job.
+This command is now ready, and assuming you are in the `GBS` folder, run it!
+It is a quickie, so no need to put it in a batch job.

 How many SNPs do you have left?
 We want to select 1,000 loci randomly from the results to run a relatively quick Structure analysis.
 We will save these loci into a file.
 We can easily do this using the shell given a list of catalog IDs output in the previous step.
 The populations.sumstats.tsv file gives a list of all polymorphic loci.